kajakIYD/Portfolio/README.md

 <br />
 Aim of a project was to estimate Remaining Useful Life (RUL) of each of pump system with usage of vibration- and temperature data.
 Using several models trained with GridSearch combined with curve fitting - finally VotingRegression (ensemble learning) was applied.
 <br />
-*Skills: AzureML, Python, pandas, scikit-learn, Tensorflow, Data Science, Machine Learning, Deep Learning, Jupyter Notebook (AzureNotebooks)*
+*Skills: AzureML, Python, pandas, scikit-learn, Tensorflow, numpy, Data Science, Machine Learning, Deep Learning, Jupyter Notebook (AzureNotebooks)*
 <br />

 **Train predictive maintenance**
 <br />
 Goal of a project was to estimate Remaining Useful Life (RUL) of each subsystem (hydraulic, pressure, running-subsystem...) on a train.
 It was regression task with a bit of anomaly detection.
 Several modelling techniques were involved - LinearRegression, LogisticRegression, curve fitting ensemble learning (VotingReggressor).
 <br />
-*Skills: AzureML, Python, pandas, scikit-learn, Tensorflow, Data Science, Machine Learning, Deep Learning, Jupyter Notebook (AzureNotebooks)*
+*Skills: AzureML, Python, pandas, scikit-learn, Tensorflow, numpy, Data Science, Machine Learning, Deep Learning, Jupyter Notebook (AzureNotebooks)*
 <br />

 **Events prediction**